lakshay321123/legal-4/README.md

 - Save any AI answer to your Library
 - Lawyer trial limiter: 10 prompts/month on the free plan
 - Basic API route `/api/answer` with OpenAI support if you set a key; otherwise mock answers with official source links
+- Unified search module that queries Bing, Google and optional legal databases, dedupes results and returns a single response
 - Legal pages: Disclaimer, Terms, Privacy, Sourcing

 ## Quick start